-Instructors: Mark Peco, Dave Wells Duration: 5 hours
+Instructors: Mark Peco, Dave Wells

 Data architecture frames how data is managed from the point of creation or collection, through processing of many kinds, to distribution, usage, and business impact.
 It provides concepts, structures, guidelines, and standards needed for consistency, reliability, resilience, adaptability, and sustainability of data management processes and practices.